Chtonobdella limbata

 Chtonobdella limbata is a species of terrestrial blood-sucking leech, commonly found in subtropical forests of Australia.
 Contracted, the leeches are about 28 mm long, but once extended they can reach 60 mm or even 80 mm in length.
 They have two saw-like jaws which they use to cut open their victims' skin.
 In colour, they are mostly dark, with some coloured stripes.
 Their rear suckers are oval-shaped and have a prehensile protuberance on their tips.
 The first stage of their feeding has been studied in detail, and shows some differences with other leeches.

 C. limbata is found along the east coast of Australia, especially in the state of New South Wales.
 It has adapted to withstand drought-like conditions by anhydrobiosis; they burrow into the ground and enter an inanimate state that resists dehydration.
 In this state they can survive for several months.
 They are exclusively ground-dwellers, and never enter water or climb onto forest vegetation.

 Classification

 Chtonobdella limbata is the type species of the genus Chtonobdella and is classified in the family Haemadipsidae.
-Adolph Eduard Grube published the species somewhat ambiguously under the name Hirudo limbata but with "the suggestion of Chtonobdella as a new genus".
+Adolph Eduard Grube published the first description of the species in 1866 somewhat ambiguously under the name Hirudo limbata but with "the suggestion of Chtonobdella as a new genus".
 Confusingly, Grube later referred to the species again as H. limbata_{,} a name kept by some other scholars.
 The genus name Chtonobdella means 'land leech' and the specific term limbata is from the feminine form of the Latin adjective meaning 'edged' or 'bordered'.